Anubis-programmer/ANUVerzum/README.md

     };
     ```

-### ***Injecting the language objects into the application:***
+<h3 id="adding-language-objects-to-provider">Adding the language objects to the Intl provider</h3>

-- Within this step, wrap the outermost component (this should contain all your "internationalized" components, texts, etc.) within the `<Anu.Intl.Provider />`.
+- Within this step, wrap the outermost component (this should contain all your "internationalized" components, texts, etc.) within the <code>&lt;Anu.Intl.Provider /&gt;</code>.
 This component takes three props:
-    - The `messages` property should be the object that contains all the translations for all the languages your application supports.
+    - The <code>messages</code> property should be the object that contains all the translations for all the languages your application supports.
-    - The `locale` property is practically a short string that is the preferred language (it must match with one of the keys of the outermost object passed as `messages`).
+    - The <code>locale</code> property is practically a short string that is the preferred language (it must match with one of the keys of the outermost object passed as <code>messages</code>).
-    - The `defaultLocale` property is optional and will refer to the default language if `messages[locale]` couldn't be found.
+    - The <code>defaultLocale</code> property is optional and will refer to the default language if <code>messages[locale]</code> couldn't be found.

         ```javascript
         // This will use the first 2 letters of the language set in browser settings (e.g.: "en", "it", "hu", ...):